Graduate Research Team

 Welcome to our lab!
 Here are the Graduate students that work with us in our lab.

 Avery Harrison Closser is a Ph.D. candidate in Learning Sciences & Technologies and is funded through the NSF Graduate Research Fellowship Program.
-Avery completed her B.A. at the University of Richmond where she studied cognitive psychology and then spent a couple years teaching English as a Second language in Thailand and Spain before attending WPI.
-In addition to her research on math education and learning technologies, Avery is committed to broadening participation in STEM fields through research, mentoring and outreach opportunities and is grateful to have received internal funding from the Women’s Impact Network to create such opportunities on campus through the creation of the Women’s Young Investigator Fellowship program.
+Avery completed her B.A. at the University of Richmond where she studied cognitive psychology and then spent a couple of years teaching English as a Second language in Thailand and Spain before attending WPI.
+In addition to her research on math education and learning technologies, Avery is committed to broadening participation in STEM fields through research, mentoring and outreach opportunities.

 Katie Drzewiecki is a first year Learning Sciences & Technologies graduate student at WPI.
 She received her B.S. in Statistics and her B.S. in Psychology from Arizona State University in 2017 where she was a prominent member of the Social Addictions Impulse Lab and a professional tutor for high school and college aged students.
 Making the jump from alcohol and addictions research to learning sciences and technologies research was quite the experience!
 In 2019 she moved to Worcester to begin her graduate school journey with her two cats and four snakes.
 Her current research aims to develop interactive data analytics dashboards that display the clickstream log data from From Here to There in a way that is both easily interpretable and actionable for the teachers who will use those dashboards.